 “No other distillery in Scotland or, in fact, around the world has a distillation process which is so complex,” Colville said.
 “Mortlach, nothing simple about it.
 Mortlach defies the typical honey, vanilla, and apple notes of Speyside.
 Its Whisky harkens back to a time when Scotch was bigger, bolder, darker.
 Now the liquid has been reborn, bringing to life the primal essence of Speyside that once was.”

 While Mortlach has become famous again in recent years for its Single Malt Whiskies, the distillery has also produced Whisky used in several blended Scotches, including serving as the primary Whisky used in many Johnnie Walker blended Whiskies.
 Mortlach’s connection with Johnnie Walker dates back to 1923 when John Walker & Sons purchased the distillery.
-Since 2014, Mortlach has been owned by Diageo, a British-based multinational company that owns many other distilleries, including Dalwhinnie, Lagavulin, and Oban.
+John Walker & Sons is one of many companies that eventually became Diageo, the British-based multinational company which launched the Mortlach range in 2014.
+Along with Mortlach, Diageo owns many other distilleries, including Dalwhinnie, Lagavulin, and Oban.

 No other distillery in Scotland or, in fact, around the world has a distillation process which is so complex